 We have left unspecified the fundamental scales for length and time.
 It can happen that the fundamental energy scale is different from the Planck scale.
 If the fundamental scale is the Planck scale, the maximal acceleration is of the same order than the one found in string models and in covariant loop quantum gravity.
 Other possible scenario that could introduce a fundamental scale are large extra-dimension models [5], with the minimal length associated with the compact direction.
-In this case, the maximal acceleration could be as small as $10^{20}m/s^2$ , which is much more accessible to observation (see for instance [23, 24] where they discuss a maximal acceleration of this order).
-However, in the framework of DCRS, the possibility of a large fundamental scale is not free of theoretical difficulties, since the interpretation on the phenomenological Lagrangian density (7.5) description of DCRS will fail.
-Also, it is difficult to accommodate such large fundamental scale dimension with diffeomorphism invariance.
-Therefore, a shorter fundamental scale appears favored theoretically.
+In this case, the maximal acceleration could be as small as $10^{20}m/s^2$ , which is much more accessible to experimental confrontation (see for instance [23, 24] where they discuss a maximal acceleration of this order).
+However, in the framework of DCRS, the possibility of a large fundamental scale is not free of theoretical difficulties, since the interpretation on the phenomenological Lagrangian density description (7.5) of DCRS is not valid in such case.
+Also, it is difficult to accommodate a large fundamental scale dimension with diffeomorphism invariance.
+Therefore, a shorter fundamental scale appears favored by theoretical arguments.